 Your new bladder takes around four weeks to heal, during which time you will have a catheter in the bladder to drain the urine.
-After this you may or may not be readmitted to the ward for a cystogram - this involves putting dye into the catheter to ensure that there are no leaks from the neo bladder.
-Once the test confirms this, you will have your catheter removed on the ward.
+After this you will be readmitted to the ward for a cystogram - this involves putting dye into the catheter to ensure that there are no leaks from the neo bladder.
+Once the test confirms this you will have your catheter removed on the ward.